w-duffy/m5-test-specs/README.md

 This repository contains the test specs for the M5 project.
 These tests are written using [Playwright](https://playwright.dev/docs/intro).

-⭐ Note: Since everyone's project will be different, the tests depend on data attributes to identify elements .
+⭐ Note: Since everyone's project will be different, the tests depend on data attributes to identify elements.
+Please see the below for more details.

 > ⚠️ These tests are currently a work in progress.
 Please report any issues you find.
 Thank you!